-Parking lot lighting shall be consistent with section 20-14A03 of the Lawrence Zoning Guidelines, and is discussed further on page 18, in the Lighting section of the Design Guidelines.
+Parking lot lighting shall be consistent with section 20-14A03 of the Lawrence Zoning Guidelines, or subsequent applicable City standards, and is discussed further on page 18, in the Lighting section of the Design Guidelines.
+In order to limit lighting impacts on adjacent residential properties, low bollard lighting will be utilized in parking areas adjacent to these properties in lieu of standard pole lighting.